DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/dxcagentfinance/governance.md

 - **Bank reconciliation Worksheet**
     - The agent buttons are only enabled for users where the specific agents are enabled.
     - A Prompt option is available to limit what bank statement records can be used in the matching, for example 'Only match where amount is less than 1500'.

+### Level 2: Human Review

+The following human review options are available in DXC Agent for Bank reconciliation:

+- **Bank accounts**
+    - **Customer payment journal posting** - The Agent for Customer Payment Journal Generation will leave the created customer payment journal unposted where this field is set to _No_ which is then available for Human review.
+- **Bank reconciliation**
+    - **Matched transactions** - Where the agent matched or posted a new transaction the following are available for human review:
+        -  **Matching rule** - 'DXCAgent' is assigned to easily identify which records where matched/posted by the agent/s
+        -  **Matching type** - The applicable matching type is automatically assigned, for example 'Match with bank document', 'Generate voucher', 'Generate customer payment' or 'Generate vendor payment'.
+This makes it easier for human to determine if the agent matched or generated a new transaction.
+        -  **Matching justification** - The agent populates this field with a justification / audit trial for its reasoning.
+        -  **Unmatch / Reverse / Cancel payment** - Where the human review determines the agent matched/posted incorrect transaction, these buttons can be used to unmatch or reverse the new transaction.

+### Level 3: Independent Oversight

+### Level 4: Management Reporting